 Citroën C2 R2 Max

-Campaigned in the Intercontinental Rally Challenge (IRC) and early stages of Junior WRC
+Campaigned in the Intercontinental Rally Challenge (IRC)

 Peugeot 207 S2000